Skip to main content

 run: npm run build

 Every push to main and every pull request now automatically runs linting, tests, and builds.
-If any step fails, the PR is marked with a red X. No more "it works on my machine" excuses.
+If any step fails, the PR gets marked with a red X. No more "it works on my machine" excuses.

 Deployment Workflow